LegendRhine/WDTP/Source/memo.md

 	- render: the dir of tpls which is placed in the 'project-dir/themes'.
 	- tplFile: for render the index.html of the site, it should be a '.html' tpl-file inside the render dir.
 	- js: JavaScript code, it'll site within < head > area of the index.html.
-	- ad: The formmat should be: 'Image-file-name (whitespace) Link-address', one for pre line.
+	- ad: The form should be: 'Image-file-name (whitespace) Link-address', one for pre line.
 It matched the {{ad}} tag from within a tpl.
     - modifyDate
 	- needCreateHtml
 	- identityOfLastSelectedItem: the last selected item in fileTree.